Table of Contents

 HIV cannot be transmitted except when certain body fluids are exchanged.
 You can greatly reduce the risk of transmission by:

-- Knowing your HIV status so you can take steps to avoid spreading HIV if you are HIV+; for more information, see The Well Project's article on HIV Testing
+- Knowing your HIV status so you can take steps to avoid transmitting HIV if you are living with the virus; for more information, see our fact sheet on HIV Testing

 - Not injecting drugs